coderefinery/2020-04-07-online/index.md

 # contact email address
 contact: support@coderefinery.org

-# normally no need to modify this
+# modify below sections for specialized workshops

+prerequisites:
+    - You should be able to navigate the file tree in a terminal session and edit text files in the terminal. <a href="https://scicomp.aalto.fi/scicomp/shell.html">This Linux shell crash course </a> contains the essentials.
+    - You will need to use a laptop or desktop computer with stable internet connection, a headset or inbuilt microphone, and optionally a webcamera.
+    - You need to install some software.
+Please follow links in the schedule.
+    - It is useful if you have a basic idea of how Git works.
+We will start from the basics, but please go through <a href="https://coderefinery.github.io/git-refresher">this Git-refresher material </a> for a basic overview and important configuration steps.

 goals:
-    The aim of this course is to demonstrate to and familiarize the workshop participants with best practices and tools in modern research software development.
-The main focus is on professional tools for efficiently writing and maintaining research software.
+    The aim of this course is to demonstrate to and familiarize the workshop participants with best practices and tools for version control in modern research software development.
+The main focus is on using Git for efficiently writing and maintaining research software.
-    Since most research code is developed in a collaborative setting, we will discuss tools and workflows which facilitate this process.
-Most of the content is also relevant to a single researcher.

 format:
     Hands-on informal and interactive online two-day event with